In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Set aside half the cilantro for garnish; coarsely chop the remaining half for the chard.

-In a large frying pan over medium-high heat, warm 1 tablespoon [2 TBL] oil until hot but not smoking.
-Add the shrimp and marinade and ¼ cup [½ cup] water and cook, turning the shrimp once, until firm and cooked through, 2 to 3 minutes per side.
+In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
+Add the shrimp and marinade and ¼ cup [½ cup] water.
+Cook, turning the shrimp once, until firm and cooked through, 2 to 3 minutes per side.
 Transfer to a plate and season lightly to taste with salt.
 Wipe out the pan.

 Cook the chard